RobinBoucherSec/RobinBoucherSec/README.md

-I am a dedicated student in cybersecurity at Cumberland College.
-I am so happy that I finally found a field of interest that really drives me.
-I am diving deep in cybersecurity and I will publish my work here.
-Enjoy!
+I am a dedicated cybersecurity student at Cumberland College.
+I’m grateful to have found a field that truly inspires and motivates me.
+I’m diving deep into the world of cybersecurity, and I will be sharing my work here as part of my ongoing journey.

-Here, I showcase my ongoing projects in the form of a portfolio.
+This repository serves as my portfolio, where I showcase my projects and progress in the field of cybersecurity.
+Enjoy exploring!

 <h1>